Psychological Factors May Play an Important Role in Pediatric Crohn's Disease Symptoms and Disability

 Crohn's disease symptoms in children and adolescents are not only driven by disease activity.
 Coping, anxiety, depression, and cognition of illness are important in the patient-reporting of symptom severity and disability.
 Physicians need to be aware that symptom self-reporting can be driven by psychological factors and may not always be simply an indicator of disease activity.

 van Tilburg, Miranda A.; Claar, R.; Romano, Joan; Langer, Shelby; Drossman, D. A.; Whitehead, William E.; Abdullah, B.; and Levy, R. L., "Psychological Factors May Play an Important Role in Pediatric Crohn's Disease Symptoms and Disability" (2017).
-Pharmacy Sciences.
+Pharmaceutical Sciences.
 324.